 Carbon Sequestration: The Bottom Line

-Regenerative agriculture is one of the largest opportunities we have as a planet to remove carbon dioxide from our atmosphere and capture it underground.
+Regenerative agriculture is one of the largest opportunities we have as a planet to draw carbon dioxide from our atmosphere, and improve the soil by capturing it underground.
 It just so happens that regenerative farming is a win-win, growing healthy and abundant crops that have a variety of uses, while reducing our climate impact.